Linx-ESP/Simracing-thoughts-and-docs/Hardware/Simagic.md

 - **Outputs**:
   - USB-B:
-    - Main connection
+    - Wheel base
+    - CAN/CAN-FD devices (they appear on the host device as just one)
   - USB-C:
     - QR passthrough (no need for Maglink for GT NEO)
     - 6 pin front pads
     - Both USB capable RJ45 connectors.
     - Seems to be a powered hub internally (guess based on power of a wheel and a screen at the same time)
-    - *Why didn't they just use this one for the base too?*

 - **Inputs**:
   - Power plug: Need to measure, inner positive.
 Both base and stock PSU: 48V 5.,25A